-• Following the musical instructions given for this composition: • Compose in 4/4 time.

-O Make musical decisions within a given set of musical parameters:

-A minor (the tonal centre is A minor: start and end on A).

-• Create a four or six-bar melody using the first three notes, a pentatonic scale or the first five notes of the above scale.

-o Use simple rhythmic combinations of minims, crotchets and paired quavers, with their corresponding rests to create rhythm patterns.

-• Apply expression to the composition by adding tempo instructions and dynamics.

-• Give the melody a shape.
+- O A melody that starts and ends on note one. - Following the musical instructions given for this composition: o Compose in 4/4 time. - O Make musical decisions within a given set of musical parameters: - A minor (the tonal centre is A minor: start and end on A). - Create a four or six-bar melody using the first three notes, a pentatonic scale or the first five notes of the above scale. - o Use simple rhythmic combinations of minims, crotchets and paired quavers, with their corresponding rests to create rhythm patterns. - O Apply expression to the composition by adding tempo instructions and dynamics. - O Give the melody a shape.